aryelgois/Medools/README.md

 - `getChangedColumns()`: Lists changed columns
 - `getCurrentTimestamp()`: Selects the current timestamp from Database, useful to keep timezone consistent
+- `getDatabase()`: Gives a direct access to the Database, already connected and ready to use.
+See [catfan/Medoo] for details
 - `jsonSerialize()`: You can [json_encode] models!
 - `reload()`: Use to re fetch the row with model's Primary Key

+You can also add custom methods in your models, to automatically get some data in a format, or for doing a specific task.

 # Reusing models